 You create authorizations on order transactions using either the PayPal API (for Express Checkout or Website Payments Pro) or PayPal Payments Standard.
 For Direct Payments with Website Payments Pro, you can only create authorizations; you cannot create order authorizations.

 An order is valid for 29 days.
 Within this period, you can request one or many authorizations to ensure the availably of funds.
 The sum of the total open authorizations can’t exceed 115% or $75 (whichever is less) of the amount provided to PayPal when the order was created.

 You create authorizations or order transactions using either the PayPal API (for Express Checkout or Website Payments Pro) or PayPal Payments Standard.
 For Direct Payments with Website Payments Pro, you can only create authorizations; you cannot create order authorizations.

 After you have created authorizations, you can capture, void, or reauthorize the transaction using the PayPal API.
 You can capture or void authorizations from the PayPal website.

 You must capture and void orders and order authorizations with the Authorization and Capture APIs.
 You cannot process order authorizations through the PayPal website.
 The PayPal website only supports processing basic authorizations, not order authorizations.

-For integration information see How to Authorize and Process a Payment Using Express Checkout.
+For integration information see How to use Express Checkout to Authorize and Process a Payment.